pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 **Slide 7: Developing a Parser with Tree-sitter**
 A parser translates code into a format that's easier for computers to understand, and Tree-sitter is an efficient parser generator designed for modern programming needs.
 It is really good at constructing syntax trees from code, enabling detailed analysis and manipulation of the source code.

-Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically attuned to Rust's complex borrowing and ownership concepts.
-This approach transforms Rust code into comprehensible textual syntax trees, as shown here, facilitating deeper insights into code structure and behaviour,
+Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically attuned to Rust's borrowing and ownership concepts.
+This approach transforms Rust code into comprehensible textual syntax trees, as you can see here, facilitating deeper insights into code structure and behaviour.

 ---